Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Randomized block Krylov methods

 \section{Randomized block Krylov methods}

 In this section we discuss practical applications of the methodology.
-We particularly focus on the improvement of efficiency of popular block Krylov methods, such as the block GMRES method and the Rayleigh-Ritz method, for solving block linear systems of the form
+We particularly focus on {improving the} efficiency of popular block Krylov methods, such as the block GMRES and FOM, and the RR method, for solving block linear systems of the form $\bA \bX = \bB$ and eigenvalue problems of the form $\bA \bX = \bX \bLambda$, where $\bA$ is large, possibly non-symmetric $n \times n$ matrix, $\bB$ is $n \times m_p$ matrix, and $\bLambda$ is $m_p \times m_p$ diagonal matrix of the extreme eigenvalues of $\bA$.